 #PeaceStPerspective: Getting to Know The Art of Style, Caitlin Richards ’19

-a student Blog by Caitlin Richards ’19, COMMUNICATION major
+A student post by Caitlin Richards ’19, COMMUNICATION major

 Q&A: Getting to Know the Art of Style